 Legalsense offers the possibility to do billing in different currencies than your default currency (such as for example in USD when your default currency is EUR).
 We refer to this functionality as "multi-currency" (supporting multiple currencies).

 Please contact Legalsense support if you want us to activate this functionality.
 You will have to let us know what currencies you want to use in the software and with what denotation/symbol you want to display that currency on the invoices (and in the reports etc.).
 For example, for American dollars, you could choose 'USD' or the dollar sign ($).
 If you are using Legalsense integrated with specific accounting software, please keep in mind that perhaps the accounting software also needs to be set up for the different currencies.

 N.B.
 Extra costs could apply to your account with Legalsense when activating this functionality.

 Setting a different currency

 You can only change the currency in Legalsense per client.
-All invoices for all matters for that client (regardless who the debtor is) will be billed in the client currency.
-On the client detail page you can see what currency is being used (see 'Pricing information' on a client detail page).
+All invoices for all matters for that client (regardless of who the debtor is) will be billed in the client currency.
+On the client detail page, you can see what currency is being used (see 'Pricing information' on a client detail page).

 When you edit the client's pricing, there is a 'Currency' field available in which you can select a different currency.